Courtesy Jacki James

 It was then that I realized that, as educators, we have done our kids a disservice.
 We’ve taught them about bullies and bullying behavior.
 We’ve given them detailed ideas of what bullies do and told them not to be one.
 What we haven’t done, though, is teach them how to be nice to one another.
 We just assume they know.
 We hope that when we tell them to “be nice” that they know how, but often they don’t.
 (Here’s what to do if your child is the bully.)

 I knew I had to do something.
 That’s when Kindness Matters was born.
+Don’t take bullying lying down–follow the examples of people who stood up to unkindness, like this town that protested antisemitism together.

 Courtesy Jacki JamesI started it as a Facebook page with the intent of sharing stories of kindness and reminders to be kind to one another, even when it wasn’t easy.
 We also started a Weekly Kindness Challenge that gave people a kindness task to perform each week.
 At first, there were only a few hundred followers.
 Soon after, I was asked to speak at my school’s No Place For Hate rally and I shared Peyton’s story.
 Then, I started speaking at other schools, sharing Peyton’s story and using participation activities to show kids the real power of their words and the power of kindness.
 To date, we have given presentations in 38 schools across Texas and our Facebook family has grown to over 29,000.
 We’ve also sent Kindness Matters t-shirts and wristbands to all 50 states and 9 countries.
 Also, because Peyton wanted to be a veterinarian when he grew up, we’ve started a scholarship in his name at the Texas A&M University School of Veterinary Medicine.
 We hope to fulfill the $25,000 endowment of the scholarship fund so that the Peyton A. James Memorial Scholarship will be a permanent addition to the Texas A&M Foundation.